linode/docs/docs/guides/applications/productivity/how-to-use-huginn/index.md

 {{< content "install-docker-ce" >}}

-## Trying Out Huginn
+## Try Out Huginn

 Once you have Docker installed, you can quickly run an instance of Huginn to try it out.
 Running Huginn in this way does not create any persistent data storage, so any changes you make are not saved after you stop the instance.

-1. Run the Huginn Docker container:
+1. Run the Huginn Docker container.

         docker run -it -p 3000:3000 huginn/huginn

 1. Navigate to `localhost:3000` in a web browser.
-You can use an SSH tunnel to visit the Huginn instance remotely:
+You can use an SSH tunnel to visit the Huginn instance remotely.

     - On Windows, you can use the PuTTY tool to set up your SSH tunnel.
 Follow the appropriate section of the [Using SSH on Windows](/docs/guides/using-ssh-on-windows/#ssh-tunnelingport-forwarding) guide, replacing the example port number there with **3000**.
     - On OS X or Linux, use the following command to set up the SSH tunnel.
-Replace `example-user` with your username on the application server and `198.51.100.0` with the server's IP address:
+Replace `example-user` with your username on the application server and `198.51.100.0` with the server's IP address.

             ssh -L3000:localhost:3000 example-user@198.51.100.0

-1. Use the default credentials to log into your Huginn instance — username `admin` and password `password`.
+1. Use the default credentials to log into your Huginn instance — username: `admin` and password: `password`.

     ![Huginn welcome page](huginn-welcome-page.png)

     ![Huginn login page](huginn-login.png)

-## Deploying Huginn
+## Deploy Huginn

 Docker can also be used to set up a full-fledged and persistent instance of Huginn as well.
 This guide uses Huginn's default database configuration — a MySQL database — which provides the most straightforward path to using Huginn.

-1. Create an `.env.huginn` file with the following contents.
-This dictates the SMTP credentials for Huginn to use, allow it to send emails.
-In this example, replace `example-smpt-domain.com`, `example-smtp-username`, `example-smtp-password`, and `example-smtp-host` with the appropriate credentials for your SMTP:
+1. Create a `.env.huginn` file with the following contents.
+This dictates the SMTP credentials for Huginn to use, allows it to send emails.
+In this example, replace `example-smpt-domain.com`, `example-smtp-username`, `example-smtp-password`, and `example-smtp-host` with the appropriate credentials for your SMTP.

         RAILS_ENV=production